schuh

 • There’s no evidence it provides financial security to its suppliers, which can result in poor working conditions and wages.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate schuh “It’s a Start”.
+Here we rate schuh “Not Good Enough”.
 These are a few factors influencing its score:

 • There’s no evidence it has an animal welfare policy.